asimons04/tesseract/Roadmap.md

 - Periodically pull the JSON DB for browse.feddit.de and use that to integrate a feidverse-wide community browser.

 - Card view for Communities
+- BUG:  Removed/Deleted communities should not show up in `/communities`.

 ### Moderation